harrisonlab/venturia_inaequalis/README.md

 * Spades

 ## Spades Assembly
-All isolates except 036, 057 and 118 with mode kmer abundance below 10
+Isolates with mode kmer abundance 20 or above (i.e all except 036, 057 and 118)

 ```bash